-If you are planning a trip to Egypt this year and need some help, read our fact file below and use TravelSupermarket's search tool to find the cheapest deals.
+If you are planning an Egypt holiday in 2016 or beyond and need some help, read our fact file below and use TravelSupermarket's search tool to find the cheapest deals.

 Year-round sun makes Egypt attractive to tourists no matter what the season.
 But whether you want pleasant balmy days or sweltering heat, here are the best times to travel...

 The consistently high temperatures make Egypt an excellent winter sun destination.
 Even in January, temperatures reach 20C in Sharm el Sheikh and 19C in Cairo.
 In July they can reach a sweltering 37C in Dahab and 35C in Cairo.